benstemon/dasanthera_novaseq/4_analysis/README.md

 ### geodist_gendist

 We examined the relationship between genome-wide dxy and geographic distance amongst all possible population comparisons.
 Plots were made on a per-species basis.
+We also used these dxy comparisons to make MDS plots (multidimensional scaling).
-* See [`geodist_gendist_plotting.R`](geodist_gendist/geodist_gendist_plotting.R) for the R script to filter and plot data, and [`dasanthera_coords.txt`](geodist_gendist/dasanthera_coords.txt) for coordinate data for each population.
+* See [`geodist_gendist_MDS_plotting.R`](geodist_gendist_MDS/geodist_gendist_MDS_plotting.R) for the R script to filter and plot data, and [`dasanthera_coords.txt`](geodist_gendist_MDS/dasanthera_coords.txt) for coordinate data for each population.